maschhoff/unsplash-wallpaper/README.md

 download the current release copy it to a C: folder like "documents" and run the gui.exe for configuration

 ## linux
-run python -m pip install -r requirements.txt add unsplas_by.py to cron using crontab -e
+run python3 -m pip install -r requirements.txt add unsplas_by.py to cron using crontab -e